 - The concept of money will radically change.

 Money and other digital tokens and stores of value will increasingly become programmable so that they can be tied to specific situations such as purchase of specific kinds of goods under specific conditions only.
 Contracts will also increasingly become machine-readable and self-executing.

-Just as mainstream computing migrated from a master-slave setup towards a client-server setup, followed by networked and edge computing, new technologies will drive leading management styles towards distributed, autonomous networked organisations, or what ex-McKinsey author Frederic Laloux has called ‘evolutionary organisations’.
+Just as mainstream computing migrated from a master-slave setup towards a client-server setup, followed by networked and edge computing, new technologies will frequently drive management styles towards distributed, autonomous networked organisations, or what ex-McKinsey author Frederic Laloux has called ‘evolutionary organisations’.
 In this respect, the sharing economy and rating systems are vital and will continue to develop explosively.
 In other words, we are no longer talking only about smart objects, but also about smart ecosystems, in which both humans and machines will do business with each other in new, improved ways.
-However, in public management, the predominant management style will remain the hieratic conformist organisation for far too long, which will create tensions and problems.
+However, in public management, the predominant management style will remain the hieratic conformist organisation for far too long, which will create inefficiencies and tensions.